evj90/hero-combat-engine/readme.md

 ### Status and Adjustment Tools

 - Quick status toggles for Flashed (Sight), Flashed (Hearing), and Entangled/Restrained.
-- Prone is shown when active so it can be managed from the tracker.
-- Cover tracking with one-click DCV stage changes.
+- Other active effects displayed when active.
-- OCV bonus tracking with one-click stage changes.
+- OCV/DCV/MCV bonus tracking with one-click cycle changes.
 - Drain and Aid badges tracked from the panel.
 - Entangle BODY tracking when present on the token.
-- Extra active effects displayed as icons in the row.

 ## Settings Highlights